 by Pastor Tim Bur

-I’m only 65 years old but there are a few signs of age creeping into my life.
+I’m only 67 years old but there are a few signs of age creeping into my life.
 One of them, I face a couple of days of the week.
 I go into my sock drawer and try to distinguish the navy blue socks from the black socks.
 Unless I can get them in good light, it’s hard for me to tell.
-At least of course until I’m at work and someone points out that I have one of each on!
+At least of course until someone points out that I have one of each on!
 (Embarrassing!)

 As children of God through Jesus Christ, we are His treasured possession.
 We should be distinguishable.
 Do you know why God makes statements like that?
 He tells us so we will know that He responds differently to those that do believe from those that don’t.
 It isn’t that we are better than anyone else.
 It’s that we are favored as His children.
-He wants all to be saved.
-But for those that have been saved, He wants the revelation that we are His treasured possession to promote trust and faith in Him.
-He wants those that receive Jesus as their personal Savior to trust that Jesus’ sacrifice for our sins will give us eternal life.
+He wants every person to be saved and become His child through faith in Him.
+But, but He gives us free will and some don’t make that choice.
+But for those that have been saved, He wants us to know that we are His treasured possession.
+Knowing that helps promote trust and faith in Him.
+He wants those who receive Jesus as their personal Savior to trust that Jesus’ sacrifice for our sins will give us eternal life.
 He also wants us to have faith that it is His desire to bless us.
 Galatians 3:28-29 (NIV) says, “There is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus.
 If you belong to Christ, then you are Abraham’s seed, and heirs according to the promise.”
 These are covenant promises for your faith to take hold of!
 Jesus didn’t just die for our sins.
 He established a covenant with us that it is impossible for God not to uphold!

 Malachi the prophet was speaking to two groups of people.
 The first group accused God saying He didn’t care about them and that He didn’t care about the evil that evil people do.
 In Malachi 3:14-15 TLB, we listen to them saying, “It is foolish to worship God and obey him.
 What good does it do to obey his laws, and to sorrow and mourn for our sins?
 From now on, as far as we’re concerned, “Blessed are the arrogant.”
 For those who do evil shall prosper, and those who dare God to punish them shall get off scot-free.”